-Fermo is a town which was once the largest in the Le Marche region.
+Fermo is a town that was once the largest in the Le Marche region.
 Fermo is a medieval hill town you can find 40 minutes from Hotel Leone.
 The dominance of this town is its cathedral which you can see from a distance as you approach.
 Being only 6 km from the Adriatic coast, you can imagine what an amazing view Fermo has to offer.

 Once you arrive, start your tour at the Piazza del Popolo, where the Palazzo dei Priori is located.
 This palace was built in the late 13th century and is now an Art Gallery and Archaeological Museum of Picenum.
-In the Art gallery, you will find works ranging from the Medieval Ages to the 9th century and some of the important artists include Jacobello di Bonomo, Vincenzo Pagani and Paul Rubens.
-The Archaeological museum exhibits mainly pre-Roman artifacts discovered in Fermo and the surrounding areas.
+In the Art gallery, you will find works ranging from the Medieval Ages to the 9th century and some of the important artists include Jacobello di Bonomo, Vincenzo Pagani, and Paul Rubens.
+The Archaeological Museum exhibits mainly pre-Roman artifacts discovered in Fermo and the surrounding areas.

 Close to the palace is the Town library, known as the richest library in Le Marche.
 There are almost 12,000 books dating back from the 16th century to the early 18th century, most of them about medicine or science.

 Located under the buildings on the east side of the Piazza del Popolo is the famous Roman Cistern, also called the “the pools of depuration”.
 These cisterns played an important role as a reservoir of drinking water in the past and they’re a great example of Roman hydraulic engineering that supplied and distributed water to the whole town.